Meekohi/openMVG/docs/sphinx/rst/software/SfM/intrinsicGroups.rst

 Intrinsic analysis and export:
 -----------------------------------

-The process exports in outputDirectory/**lists.txt** file the extracted camera intrinsics, one line per image.
+The process exports in outputDirectory/**imageParams.json** file the extracted camera intrinsics.

   .. code-block:: c++